Pylons/pyramid/docs/narr/upgrading.rst

 In this circumstance, you can start your application interactively under a server run with the ``PYTHONWARNINGS`` environment variable set to ``default``.
-On UNIX, you can do that via:
+On Unix, you can do that via:

 .. code-block:: bash